lerenn/asyncapi-codegen/README.md

 * <span style="color:yellow">Yellow parts</span>: when using the codegen tool,
-you will generate the code that will act as an adapter (or controller) between the client, the broker, and the application.
+you will generate the code that will act as an adapter (or controller) between the user, the broker, and the application.
-* <span style="color:red">Red parts</span>: you will need to fill these parts between client, broker and application.
+* <span style="color:red">Red parts</span>: you will need to fill these parts between user, broker and application.
 These will allow message production and reception with the generated code.
 * <span style="color:orange">Orange parts</span>: these parts will be available
 in this repository if you use an already supported broker.
 However, you can also